masterdanny/Wine_ML/README.md

 # Wine ML
-Predicting the score of wine based its chemical properties.
+Predicting the score of wine based on its chemical properties.